 While both types of bamboo flooring can be refinished multiple times, there is a difference in the number of times.
 Strand woven bamboo floors can often be refinished more times because they are more dense.

-There are three methods of installing a bamboo floor: Nail Down, Glue Down, and Floating.
+There are three methods of installing a bamboo floor:.
 The method that you use will depend on the type of bamboo flooring that you have selected, and site factors such as where you are installing it.

 Strand woven bamboo flooring with a tongue and groove must be installed using either the nail or glue down method.
 On the other hand, click-lock planks can be installed using the floating method, or they can also be glued down.

 Classic bamboo is usually only available in a tongue and groove format, so it cannot be installed using the floating method and must be nailed or glued down.

 How does solid bamboo differ from traditional hardwoods?

 There are many ways that solid bamboo flooring differs from traditional hardwood, including price, hardness, and eco-friendliness.
 Let’s look at some of them.